 Personality traits

-Researchers have observed certain personality traits may contribute to the development of eating disorders.
+Researchers have observed that certain personality traits may contribute to the development of eating disorders.
 These are typically seen during childhood.
 Other influences and factors a person gets exposed to during adolescence combine with these traits to produce possibly harmful effects.

 Personality traits intensified by these other factors can lead to disordered mentalization.
 They impact a person’s sense of body image and self.
 Eating disorders may develop as a result of these effects.